info@hwscenter.com

 Coping and Support:

-Living with migraines without an aura can be challenging.
+Living with this issue can be challenging.
 Attacks may lead to missed work, disrupted social plans, and emotional stress.
 Building a support system is crucial.

 • Join Support Groups: Online forums and local groups offer shared experiences and coping tips.